campisano/terraform_aws_lightsail_module/README.md

 export AWS_DEFAULT_REGION=<YOUR_REGION> # this example uses eu-west-1
 ```

-* An SSH Key Pair.
-To create, do the following:
+* An SSH Key Pair to have access to the VPS.
+To create a new keypair, do the following:

 ```
 ssh-keygen -q -t rsa -b 2048 -N '' -f ~/.ssh/aws-keypair